jevinjojo/CrowdFundPro/README.md

 ## About CrowdFundPro

-CrowdFundPro is a decentralized crowdfunding platform built on blockchain technology that individuals can create, fund, and support impactful campaigns securely and transparently
+CrowdFundPro is a decentralized crowdfunding platform built on blockchain technology that individuals can create, fund, and support impactful campaigns securely and transparently.